Danny DeVall

-Daniel LeCroy DeVall (born September 15, 1972, in Memphis, Tennessee) is a retired professional U.S. soccer midfielder and the current CEO of Merging Global Technologies.
+Daniel LeCroy DeVall (born September 15, 1972) is a retired professional U.S. soccer midfielder and the current CEO of Merging Global Technologies.
 He is the founder and was the CEO of Local Business Marketing Corporation.
 In his professional soccer career, he played two games for the Colorado Rapids in Major League Soccer but spent most of his career with his longest tenured team, the Nashville Metros.
-Mr. DeVall retired from the Nashville Metros and professional competition in 2008, and has been inducted into the Nashville Metros hall of fame.
+DeVall retired from the Nashville Metros and professional competition in 2008, and has been inducted into the Nashville Metros hall of fame.

 Youth

-The son of Roger DeVall and Diana Dillingham Mon, Daniel DeVall attended St. Ann's Elementary School in Bartlett, TN, a suburb of Memphis.
+The son of Roger DeVall and Diana Dillingham Mon, Daniel DeVall was born in Memphis, Tennessee.
+He attended St. Ann's Elementary School in Bartlett, TN, a suburb of Memphis.
 DeVall excelled at sports and went on to compete in Soccer and Wrestling at Memphis Catholic High School where he graduated in 1990.
 He was given a full scholarship for soccer by Chris Bartels, the head coach of the University of Memphis, at that time called Memphis State University.